Research in Behavioral Economics and Behavioral Finance

 Economics

-We are looking for highly motivated apprentices interested in behavioral economics or behavioral finance research for the 2024 Fall semester.
-You will find below the list of projects open for URAP positions.
-PLEASE state/rank which projects you would like to work on in your application.
+We are looking for highly motivated apprentices interested in behavioral economics or behavioral finance research for the 2025 spring semester.
+You will find below the list of open projects.

 Expectations:

-- Attend one 30-minute meeting per week with all members of Prof. Malmendier’s team.
-Each week, one project team will present their work and receive feedback from other members to help move the project forward.
+- Undergraduates will also be required to attend a weekly 30-minute meeting with members of all project teams and Prof. Malmendier when available.
+Each week, one project team will present big-picture updates on their work and receive feedback to help drive the project forward.

-- Have a self-motivated, can-do attitude and excellent communication and organization skills.
+- Undergraduates must have a self-motivated, can-do attitude.
+They should also have excellent communication and organization skills.

 Interested students should write, in 400 words or less, a statement of interest and qualifications.
+Please state/rank which projects you would like to work on in your application.
 Qualified applicants will then be given a short data collection task and interview at a later date.

 List of Projects: